Yehezkel Kaufmann: Biblical authorship

 Kaufmann regards the non-prophetic parts of scripture as reflecting an earlier stage of the Israelite religion.
 While he accepts the existence of the three primary sources JE, P, and D, he claims – in opposition to Wellhausen and others – that the P-source significantly predates the Babylonian exile and Deuteronomy.
 Supporting this view, according to Kaufmann, is that the P-source does not recognize centralization of the cult, and deals only with issues related to the local sacrificial rituals.
-He suggests that the historiographical parts of Scripture did not receive the heavy editing that was posited by biblical criticism of the time.
+He suggests that the historiographical parts of scripture did not receive the heavy editing that was posited by biblical criticism of the time.

 Translations

-Kaufmann's Toldot Ha'Emunah Ha'Yisraelit is a massive, 4-volume work, written, of course, in Hebrew.
-A well-written and highly accessible alternative is the one-volume English language translation and abridgement by Prof. Moshe Greenberg, entitled The Religion of Israel, by Yehezkel Kaufmann, published by the University of Chicago, 1960.
+Kaufmann's Toldot Ha'Emunah Ha'Yisraelit is a 4-volume work written in Hebrew.
+An accessible alternative is the one-volume English language translation and abridgement by Prof. Moshe Greenberg, entitled The Religion of Israel, by Yehezkel Kaufmann, published by the University of Chicago, 1960.